SpaceGhostPurrp: 2012–2013: Mysterious Phonk: The Chronicles of SpaceGhostPurrp

 In early 2012 SpaceGhostPurrp signed a one-off record deal with British indie label 4AD and began remixing tracks from his earlier mix tapes for his debut album.
-Most of his early songs feature samples from sources such as train whistles, female porn stars, and drops from the soundtrack of the Mortal Kombat video game, as well as other video game series.
-In addition to his own songs, he also produces beats for other artists (mostly those in the Raider Klan), but has made beats for other people as well.
-He produced one track titled T.A.P. for Taylor Allderdice, a mixtape by Wiz Khalifa as well as "Keep it G" and "Pretty Flacko" for ASAP Rocky.
+Most of his early songs feature samples from sources such as train whistles, female porn stars, and sound effects from the soundtrack of Mortal Kombat, as well as from other video game series.
+In addition to his own songs, he produced beats for other artists, mainly being members of the Raider Klan.
+He produced one track titled "T.A.P." for Taylor Allderdice, a mixtape by Wiz Khalifa, as well as "Keep it G" and "Pretty Flacko" for ASAP Rocky.

-His debut album, titled Mysterious Phonk: Chronicles of SpaceGhostPurrp, was released on June 12, 2012, and consists of mostly remixed tracks from previous mixtapes.
-He occasionally worked with rapper Juicy J and has produced a number of tracks from Juicy J's "Blue Dream & Lean".
+His debut album, titled Mysterious Phonk: Chronicles of SpaceGhostPurrp, was released on June 12, 2012, and consists mostly of remixed tracks from previous mixtapes.
+He occasionally worked with rapper Juicy J and has produced a number of tracks from Juicy J's Blue Dream & Lean.
 He also guest stars on Juicy J's "Deez Bitches Rollin with rapper fellow Speakz.
-SpaceGhostPurrp also featured on Domo Genesis's and The Alchemist's debut collaboration album "No Idols" on the track "Daily News" (also featuring Earl Sweatshirt and Action Bronson), as well as Freddie Gibbs' "Kush Cloud" along with Krayzie Bone.
+SpaceGhostPurrp also featured on Domo Genesis's and The Alchemist's debut collaboration album No Idols on the track "Daily News" (also featuring Earl Sweatshirt and Action Bronson), as well as Freddie Gibbs' "Kush Cloud" along with Krayzie Bone.

-SpaceGhostPurrp revealed in an interview that there is an upcoming project between him and rap group Odd Future, which has supported him by playing his music at shows since he released the mixtape BLACKLAND RADIO 66.6.
+SpaceGhostPurrp revealed in a 2012 interview that there was a project planned between him and rap group Odd Future, which has supported him by playing his music at shows since he released the mixtape BLACKLAND RADIO 66.6.

 On July 16, 2012, SpaceGhostPurrp began his first tour with hardcore punk band Trash Talk.
-The mini tour lasted from July 16 to 23rd - performing four shows in California, one in Oregon, and two in Washington.
+The mini tour lasted from July 16 to 23, performing four shows in California, one in Oregon, and two in Washington.
 His song "The Black God" was named #46 on Pitchfork's 50 best songs of 2012 list.
 He also performed in Miami during Ultra Music Festival on March 17, 2013, alongside fellow Raider Klan members Yung Simmie and Klan Rico.